 I like the fact that the products contain no palm oil; they are also free from gluten and soya.

-Available from Goodness Direct and some health food shops.
+Available from Green Bay Vegan Supermarket and some health food shops.

 We put the old, more battered, sign on some t-shirts and things a while back…